-- Prohibited Activities The following activities are prohibited while participating in the CLS Program, and will result in disciplinary action, including possible dismissal from the CLS Program (see Section 22 and Section 23): - a.
+- 22. Prohibited Activities The following activities are prohibited while participating in CLS Spark, and will result in disciplinary action, including possible dismissal from CLS Spark (see Section 23 and Section 24): - a.
 Violation of local or U.S. law. - b.
-Violent, abusive, disruptive, inappropriate, or offensive behavior against others, including but not limited to faculty, staff, participants, language partners, or host community members, including: - Any form of verbal abuse, bullying behavior or cyberbullying, including the use of profanity, derogatory or degrading comments, obscene gestures, or threats; and
+Violent, abusive, disruptive, inappropriate, or offensive behavior against others, including but not limited to faculty, staff, participants, language partners, or host community members, including: - Any form of verbal abuse, bullying behavior or cyberbullying, including the use of profanity, derogatory or degrading comments, obscene gestures, or threats; and - Disorderly, disrespectful, disruptive, threatening, or intimidating conduct, including disruptive actions that interfere with the learning environment or impede the ability to carry out program-related activities. - c.
+Culturally insensitive or disrespectful conduct, including, but not limited to, the following: - Behavior, including online activity, that impairs current program, diplomatic, or cultural relations or could have an adverse impact on future relations between the U.S. Department of State and its CLS Program and the partner institution, partner country/location, program staff, or other partner organizations; - Engaging in any behavior, including online activity, that is considered culturally offensive to the host country and its population; or - Initiating conversations, including online discussions, on topics that are considered inappropriate or offensive for discussion with program staff, language partners, fellow participants, and/or members of the host community. - d.
+Sexual harassment (see Section 21). - e.
+Academic misconduct (see Section 15).

-- Disorderly, disrespectful, disruptive, threatening, or intimidating conduct, including disruptive actions that interfere with the learning environment or impede the ability to carry out program-related activities. - c.
-Culturally insensitive or disrespectful conduct, including, but not limited to, the following: - Behavior, including online activity, that impairs current program, diplomatic, or cultural relations or could have an adverse impact on future relations between the U.S. Department of State and its CLS Program and the host institution, host country/location, program staff, or other partner organizations; - Engaging in any behavior, including online activity, that is considered culturally offensive to the host country and its population; or - Initiating conversations, including online discussions, on topics that are considered inappropriate or offensive for discussion with program staff, language partners, fellow participants, and/or members of the host community. - d.
-Sexual harassment (see Section 20). - e.
-Academic misconduct (see Section 15). - f.
-Violations of Internet and Media Guidelines (see Section 18). - g.
+- f.
+Violations of Internet and Media Guidelines (see Section 19). - g.
 Consumption of alcohol or use of drugs during classes or any program activities, or participation in class or a program activity under the influence of alcohol or drugs. - h.
-Engaging in any proselytizing activities in the virtual institutes. - 22.
-Disciplinary Measures The CLS Program reserves the right to carry out disciplinary measures for inappropriate and prohibited conduct as outlined in this document.
-CLS Program staff may carry out appropriate disciplinary measures based on an assessment of the severity of the offense after consultation with the U.S. Department of State.
+Engaging in any proselytizing activities in the virtual institutes. - 23.
+Disciplinary Measures CLS Spark reserves the right to carry out disciplinary measures for inappropriate and prohibited conduct as outlined in this document.
+CLS staff may carry out appropriate disciplinary measures based on an assessment of the severity of the offense after consultation with the U.S. Department of State.

-When a CLS staff member receives information about any suspected incident of prohibited activities, violation of CLS Program policies or Terms and Conditions, or other inappropriate behavior involving a participant, the CLS Program staff will take appropriate steps to investigate and to resolve the matter promptly and equitably.
+When a CLS staff member receives information about any suspected incident of prohibited activities, violation of CLS Spark policies or Terms and Conditions, or other inappropriate behavior involving a participant, CLS staff will take appropriate steps to investigate and to resolve the matter promptly and equitably.
 Depending on the nature of the incident, investigation may include interviews, review of written materials or recorded information, and any other reasonable steps necessary to investigate the incident.
 Any investigation may have reasonable limits based upon the length of the program, financial resources, access to information, faculty and staff availability, and U.S. law.

 In the case of a minor policy infraction, a participant may receive a written warning outlining the nature of the infraction.
 Two or more minor infractions or major policy violations may result in being placed on probation.
 A participant placed on probation will receive a written notice regarding the nature of the policy violation(s) and requirements for continued participation in the program.
-A participant may contest the warning or probation by submitting a written statement, via paper submission or email, to CLS Program staff.
-CLS Program staff will review the case and provide a written response, which will be the final determination of disciplinary measures for the particular incident.
+A participant may contest the warning or probation by submitting a written statement, via paper submission or email, to CLS staff.
+CLS staff will review the case and provide a written response, which will be the final determination of disciplinary measures for the particular incident.
 The terms of any probation notice remain in effect during the review period.